enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

   1. An instance of ``KernelConfig<Kernel::EOSStructT>`` is created.

-  2. The ``Kernel`` is constructed and exectued at each cell-interface
+  2. The ``Kernel`` is constructed and executed at each cell-interface

-  3. The fluxes are computed for passively advected scalars are computed (this step is completely independent of the choice of ``Kernel``).
+  3. The fluxes for passively advected scalars are computed (this step is completely independent of the choice of ``Kernel``).